juntao/arenztopia/content/tourism.md

 Fuhulemishirae Luxury Cusine
 $$$
 This is the undisputed king of all resturaunts in Arenztopia.
 The name Fuhulemshirae strikes fear into the hearts of food critics, chefs, and foodies alike.
 Komare Fuhulemshirae has spent all fifty years of his life preparing food and perfecting it.
 The signature dish is the 150$ Fuhulemshirae´s Klolmrfn Super, which is a dish so spicy and so good that people have fainted eating it.
+Komare, often cooks at the hotel reale.
 *by appointment only.
-Must reserve 3 months in advance.
+Must reserve 4 months in advance.
 *1000 Arenztopia Roundabout*

 Dripping Cone Flagship Store
 $$
 A huge store filled with the all of the best ice cream flavors that you could imagine.
 Dripping Cone ice cream is a classic staple of Arenztopia and has been since 1920.
+Though DC is a ice cream store, in 2020 it joined with a choclate company and now offers many candys and choclates along with ice cream.
+The shop has many colorfull paintings.
+It also includes a slide for children to slid on.
 *2401 Arenztopia Boulevard*

 NIOP Palace of Cusine
 $$
 One of the biggest resturaunts in Arenztopia, this gargantuan behemoth is 21,780 square feet of all the food from all the cultures you could imagine, from pad thai to hot dogs to haggis to pizza to empanadas to some that you´ve never heard of-it´s all here.
+It also includes brand new food that is now considered arenzish cuisine.
 *2700 Arenztopia Boulevard Three*

 ## Things to do

 Archeological Park $$ A vast archeological park with dinosaurs, mammoths, and ancient hominid remains.
 The 15$ ticket covers admission to every part of the park except for the museum, which charges 5$ extra, and a further 2$ to go to the special exhibits.
+Many times Ishaan P. does presantations.
 *2600-3400 Texas Road*

 Arenztopia City Museum of Art (ACMA) $ An amazing museum with thousands of statues, paintings, and drawings by hundreds of iconic masters, arranged in chronological order.
+You can do a variety of things there like bid on paintings.
 *5801 Arenztopia Boulevard Five*

 Cathedral $ A large, Italian-style cathedral built in the extravagant Sicilian Baroque style with a rococo interior.
 An excellent example of totally overdoing it in style.
 5$ admission to see the most extravagantly styled building in Arenztopia.
+The main building was made in 1495 but was remodeled in 2020.
 *3300 Renzo Street*